START TRACKING YOUR SPEND

-Before you bother asking, yes, I paid for every single one of those outfits with my credit card.
-I thought it was more important to look fashionable than pay my bills.
-My shopping problem got so bad I actually had over 40 pairs of jeans at one point.
+In my early 20s, I thought it was more important to look fashionable than pay my bills.
+My shopping problem got so bad I had over 40 pairs of jeans at one point.
 I had so many t-shirts and dresses that I didn’t even know if I’d worn them before.
 Some still had price tags attached.
-I wouldn’t think “do I need this?” at the store.
-In fact, I wouldn’t even bother trying it on.
+I wouldn’t think, “do I need this?” at the store.
+I wouldn’t even bother trying it on.
 If it was my size, it was in my closet.

-Not only did I have high-fashion items and budget-friendly pieces but I also had an unexplainable amount of workout clothes.
-My soccer wardrobe was larger than any other girl’s entire assortment of outfits.
-In that moment, I realized that it was time for me to purge almost everything.
+Not only did I have high-fashion items and budget-friendly pieces, but I also had an unexplainable amount of workout clothes.
+My soccer wardrobe was more extensive than any other girl’s entire assortment of outfits.
+At that moment, I realized that it was time for me to purge almost everything.

-Why did I have 5 pairs of white soccer shorts, 4 pairs of black skinny jeans, and 6 little black dresses?
+Why did I have five white soccer shorts, four pairs of skinny black jeans, and six little black dresses?
 Only old Alyssa knows.
-And only old Alyssa knows why I made so many of the irresponsible financial decisions that still affect my current journey.
+And only old Alyssa knows why I made so many irresponsible financial decisions that still affect my current journey.
+Yes, still.

-Since that day, just over a year ago, I have cleaned out my clothing collection 3 times.
-I am constantly removing pieces that I never wear and donating them to those in need.
-Since that day, I have not bought a new outfit (besides one bridesmaid dress, and one new work skirt).
-This has been a huge accomplishment for myself, because going to the mall used to be one of my favorite activities to pass time.
-Which leads me to the question, why do we spend so much time at the mall?
+Since that day, I have cleaned out my clothing collection over ten times.
+I am continually removing pieces that I never wear and donating them to those in need.
+For one entire year following that day, I did not buy a new outfit (besides one bridesmaid dress and one new work skirt).

-I used to be able to provide myself with multiple excuses regarding why I had to spend the money I was spending.
-But when it comes down to it, justifying your spend is a joke.
-And if you have to justify it, you should automatically be aware of the fact that it’s obviously not an appropriate purchase.
+I used to provide myself with multiple excuses regarding why I had to spend the money I was spending.
+But when it comes down to it, justifying your spending is never the answer.
+And if you have to explain it, you should automatically be aware that it might not be an appropriate purchase.